goofy2k/MIDI-sequencer/README.md

   v14: correct instantiation of nimBLEdriver via the .... class .
 Server starts advertising and accepts connection with peer
   v15:
-    - to be done: cast this functionality properly in the NicMidi interface
+    - to be done: cast this functionality properly in the NicMidi interface testing this implementation is done with the NiCMidi component_example (tick component) as it is relatively simple.
+There is focus on output in that example.
     - done:
         - proper initialisation of output port
         - connectedTask(wrong name! but this is a heritage of the nimBLEDevice  "notify" example) was  moved to MidiOutNimBLE class in nimBLEdriver.cpp.